 It’s easy to forget that we live on one tiny planet in a huge universe, and even when we begin to talk about it with children it’s a very difficult topic to comprehend.
-But learning about the solar system at a young age can really inspire astronomy as a passion, ignite imaginations and encourage a long-term fascination that may never leave them.
+But learning about the solar system at a young age can really inspire astronomy as a passion, ignite imaginations and encourage a long-term fascination with outer space.

 We’ve come up with some great facts to kick-off an introduction to the solar system.
-Plus to fuel their imagination even further, we’ve dreamed up a couple of great activities for kids to create their own planets (once they know a bit more about the real ones) and then get creative by inventing their own aliens.
+Plus, to fuel their imagination even further, we’ve made a couple of exciting space activities for kids to create their own planets (once they know a bit more about the real ones) and then get creative by inventing their own aliens.

-Next to the Earth there are seven other planets in our solar system, as well as many dwarf planets, satellites and moons, and of course, the Sun.
+Next to the Earth there are seven other planets in our solar system, as well as many dwarf planets, moons, and of course, the Sun.

 Our solar system is in a galaxy called the Milky Way.
-In the Milky Way is it estimated that there are approximately 30 billion solar systems.
+It is estimated that there are approximately 30 billion solar systems in the Milky Way.
 We think that there are 100 billion galaxies in the universe.
 This means that the universe is much bigger than we can even imagine!

 There are eight planets in the Solar System that all orbit the sun.
 Each of the planets are different: Some have moons, some have rings, some are made of rock and some are made of gas.
 Read on for fascinating facts about each of the planets starting with the one closest to the sun, moving outwards.

 Mercury is the smallest planet and it is closest to the sun.
 Think of "mini Mercury" as a memory hook.
 It takes 59 Earth days to rotate once, and 88 Earth days to orbit the sun.
 This means that there are fewer than two days in one year on Mercury!
 So the days are so long that it's just impossible stay awake for a whole Mercury day.